-Last year I got some established roots from Veseys.
+One year I got some established roots from Veseys.
 I had read about the tuberous roots but never seen any.
 These tubers have been dug and stored in a cool, dry place over the winter and planted again the following year.
 I’ve had wonderful results doing this each year.

 Be sure to leave it on the plant till it dries out and opens up.
 Inside you will find a little seed just waiting for you to pluck out.
-Plants can self seed, but not always, if you let the seeds drop.
+Plants can self seed, but not always.

 As I gather the seeds I pop them into an egg carton.
 The top and bottom row in the above photo has each section labelled with a colour of the 4 o’clock seeds.

 When the seeds were all dry they were stored in paper envelops all ready for giving away at Seedy Saturdays, seed swapping, gifting to friends or planting another year.
 If you do this you might be interested in a seed packet or label to attach to your seeds.

 Gardening is – growing food and flowers, a lifestyle, nurturing, exercise, learning, addictive, relaxing, therapy, hard work, and lots more